AdobeDocs/campaign-standard.en/help/integrating/using/creating-multilingual-email-aem.md

     ![](assets/aem_acs_14.png)

 1. Select your previously created Adobe Experience Manager email content.
+Then, click **[!UICONTROL Save & Close]**.

     ![](assets/aem_acs_15.png)

-1. Click **[!UICONTROL Save & Close]**.

 1. Click **[!UICONTROL Language copy creation]**.

     ![](assets/aem_acs_16.png)

 1. Select one of your previously created language copy of your Adobe Experience Manager content and click **[!UICONTROL Confirm]**.
+The Adobe Experience Manager contents displayed here are only validated contents and can be filtered on their **[!UICONTROL Label]** and **[!UICONTROL Path]**.

+   >[!NOTE]
+   >
+   >The chosen language copy will be set as default, you can later change it in the **[!UICONTROL Content variant]** block.

     ![](assets/aem_acs_17.png)

-1. Adobe Campaign Standard will automatically link the other language copies to this content.
-Select the variant you want to add to Adobe Campaign Standard and click **[!UICONTROL Create variants]**.
+1. Adobe Campaign Standard will then automatically link the other language copies to this content.
+The created variants will have the same label and code language as the ones chosen in Adobe Experience Manager.
+Click **[!UICONTROL Create variants]** to link your multilingual content.

     ![](assets/aem_acs_18.png)